Aqua Voice × Claude Cowork: Systematizing Voice Input Customization with Automated Weekly Analysis

 - replacements deletion candidates: none

-- Usage status of major dictionary words: AgentCore=20 items, Anthropic=8 items, Markdown=8 items, ナレッジ=5 items (all still in active use)
+- Usage of major dictionary terms: AgentCore=20 items, Anthropic=8 items, Markdown=8 items, ナレッジ=5 items (all in continued use)

 ---

-By simply reflecting what is written in the report, your weekly operations will run smoothly.
+Simply reflecting what is written in the report keeps the weekly operation running.
 The specific registration steps are explained in the next section, "Applying Suggestions to Aqua Voice."

 Applying Suggestions to Aqua Voice